 The OnDemand interface allows you to conduct your research on HTC cluster through a web browser.
 With OnDemand, users can upload and download files; create, edit, submit and monitor jobs; and run GUI applications (e.g. RStudio Server and Jupyter Notebook), without logging in to the HTC cluster via traditional interfaces.

-If your computer is not connected to the Pitt network (e.g. you are working from home or on a trip, or you are using Pitt wireless network), or you are working from a laptop that is connected to the UPMC network, make sure you use Pitt SSLVPN, so that you can communicate with the Center for Research Computing (CRC) clusters.
+If your computer is not connected to the Pitt network (e.g. you are working from remotely, or you are using Pitt wireless network), or you are working from a laptop that is connected to the UPMC network, make sure you first connect to the Pitt VPN, so that you can communicate with the CRC resources.
 Note that there are many different VPN roles.
 Only Firewall-SAM-USERS-Pulse role can connect to CRC clusters.

-To create, edit or move files, click on the Files menu from the Dashboard window.
-A dropdown menu will appear, listing your directories on CRC file systems.
-Your home directory is already listed.
-If you have folders under /bgfs, and /zfs1 directories, they are also listed.
+Click on the Files dropdown item from the top menu bar in the Dashboard window.
+The list that appears shows your directories on CRC file systems.
+Your home directory is the first item, followed by folders under /bgfs, and /zfs1 directories, they are also listed.

 Choosing one of the file spaces opens the File Explorer in a new browser tab.
 The files in the selected directory are listed.
 No matter which directory you are in, your home directory is displayed in a panel on the left.